djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 ## Inverse Weighted Levenshtein distance

 As the original purpose of the modification is to decrease the weights for the last characters a slight modification was made to the algorithm.
-Although the purpose can be fulfilled by having a monotone decreasing weight function which does not fall below 0, the general algorithm can be easily modified to support the addition operation by taking the inverse of the weights at a given position.
+Although the purpose can be fulfilled by having a monotonically decreasing weight function which does not fall below 0, the general algorithm can be easily modified to support the addition operation by taking the inverse of the weights at a given position.
 The only condition is that the weight vector should not equal to zero.
 This change  enables smoother weight functions.
 The weight vectors are calculated the same way as before,